Hziwara/CutsHeineBorel/README.md

 Note that the above assumption is classically equivalent to the condition that open intervals $(q_i, r_i)$ cover the closed interval $[a,b]$.
 Thus, this proposition is classically equivalent to the Heine-Borel theorem for closed intervals.

-## Caution
-Since our code uses mathlib4, the result may depend on the axiom of choice unless the version of the library is exactly the same.
+**Caution**: In Lean 4, since our code uses mathlib4, the result may depend on the axiom of choice unless the version of the library is exactly the same.